Inspiration

 If I called you my friend, there must be something about you that led me to accept you into my inner circle.
+But here is what I want to ask today – do you really value the relationships in your life?

 I am not one given to the art of making friends.
 I am a very private person and my husband remains my best friend.
 I do have a few friends though, and something about their character and values brought us together.